We are updating our new website in stages. This page will be changed to the new design but is not currently optimised for mobile devices.

-Behind the Lines: The Year's Best Cartoons 2010 was a travelling exhibition developed by the National Museum of Australia in association with the Museum of Australian Democracy.
+Behind the Lines: The Year's Best Cartoons 2010 was a touring exhibition developed by the National Museum of Australia in association with the Museum of Australian Democracy.
+It was on show at the Northern Territory Library, Darwin from 5 September to 16 October 2011.

 Political cartoons offer a profound and immediate insight into how events in a nation's history are perceived as they unfold.
 Sometimes provocative, always stimulating, they have the power both to entertain and to instruct.
 The year 2010 has been one of the most surprising, unpredictable and turbulent in Australian politics.
 It has provided political cartoonists with a plethora of opportunities.
 Cartoons have always reflected key moments in Australian history; they offer a powerful and immediate insight into how political events are perceived.